reosablo/mgrcd-live2d/README.md

 Generated: /path/to/resource/image_native/live2d_v4/100101/model-100100.model3.json
 ```

-`100101` in input parameter is a model id of Iroha Tamaki (School Uniform).
+`100101` in input parameter is a chara id of Iroha Tamaki (School Uniform).
 To
-see all available model ids, run `mgrcd-live2d list-model`.
+see all available chara ids, run `mgrcd-live2d list-chara`.

 `100100` in output filename is a scenario id of Iroha Tamaki's default behavior.
 To see all available scenario ids, run `mgrcd-live2d list-scenario`.